Vika1990Z/Vika1990Z.github.io/ventus/content/products/security/cli-users.md

 ![](../../../assets/images/cli/3.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions with the selected CLI User:
-- *Download RC File* - this option attempts to get the RC file of the selected CLI User;
+- *Download RC File* - this option is used to get the RC file of the selected CLI User;
-- *Edit* - this option attempts to change the Name of the selected CLI User;
+- *Edit* - this option is used to change the Name of the selected CLI User;
-- *Change password* - this option attempts to change the password of the selected CLI User;
+- *Change password* - this option is used to change the password of the selected CLI User;
 - *Delete* - this option is for the CLI User deletion.

 ## Create CLI User